anpsthemes/gulp-style-extract/README.md

 ## What is gulp-style-extract?

-Gulp-style-extract is a Gulp version of [style-extract](https://github.com/anpsthemes/style-extract/), which is used for extracting only specific CSS properties and their selectors from CSS code
+Gulp-style-extract is a Gulp version of [style-extract](https://github.com/anpsthemes/style-extract/), which is used for extracting only specific CSS properties and their selectors from CSS files.

 ## Install

 ```
 npm install gulp-style-extract
 ```

+## Options

+* properties: an array of CSS properties, that will be extracted

 ## Usage